-- All weather all terrain "Road-To-No-Road" emergency response capabilities that eliminates time consuming trailer transportation costs for heavy equipment needed in difficult service areas. - Better mobility capabilities for commercial customers who must operate in extreme rough wilderness terrains in wheeled vehicles for the purpose of safely reaching remote destinations with multiple passengers and maximum payload with minimal negative impact on the environment. - Low environmental impact where KXI reduces nominal ground pressure of the vehicle (floatation weight) to under the government's recommended 2 PSI resulting in no traceable disturbance or negative impact on the ground, wildlife or plant life.

-- Gyroscopic balanced ride improves access in heavily sloped wilderness provides higher speed of response to emergency events. - Cost reductions when helicopters, track-based vehicles and heavy equipment transport can be diminished by less expensive KXI technologies.
+- All weather all terrain "Road-To-No-Road-And-Back" emergency response capabilities that eliminates time consuming trailer transportation costs for heavy equipment needed in difficult service areas. - Better mobility with dual steering technologies for commercial customers who must operate in extreme rough wilderness terrains in wheeled vehicles for the purpose of safely reaching remote destinations with multiple passengers and maximum payload with minimal negative impact on the environment. - Low environmental impact where KXI reduces nominal ground pressure of the vehicle (floatation weight) to under the government's recommended 2 PSI resulting in no traceable disturbance or negative impact on the ground, wildlife or plant life. - Gyroscopic balanced ride improves access in heavily sloped wilderness provides higher speed of response to emergency events. - Cost reductions when helicopters, track-based vehicles and heavy equipment transport can be diminished by less expensive KXI equipped vehicles.